drlisette/knowledge-temperature/data/knowledge temperature data/README.md

 Each topic is led by an article that have had a profound influence in certain domains.
 We refer to these papers as pioneering papers or leading papers.
 A scientific topic includes a pioneering paper, all the articles that directly cites it and all the citations among them.

+# Topic Overview
+Pioneering paper information:
-Pioneering paper information is listed below: leading paper | year | journal | conference series
+leading paper | year | journal | conference series
 --------------|------|---------|------------------
 On random graphs, I | 1959 | |